hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 };
 ```

 We want to call `sumNum` in such a way that it updates `obj.num`.
-Fortunately, the `call` method lets us pass arguments as a comma-separated list to our function:
+Fortunately, the `call` method *lets us pass arguments as a comma-separated list to our function*:

 ```js
 obj.num = sumNum.call(obj, 5);